Syneos Health Schedules Fourth - GuruFocus.com

 About Syneos Health

-Syneos Health® (SYNH, Financial) is the only fully integrated biopharmaceutical solutions organization built to accelerate customer success.
+Syneos Health® (Nasdaq:SYNH) is the only fully integrated biopharmaceutical solutions organization built to accelerate customer success.
 We translate unique clinical, medical affairs and commercial insights into outcomes to address modern market realities.

 We bring together a talented team of professionals, who work across more than 110 countries, with a deep understanding of patient and physician behaviors and market dynamics.
 Together we share insights, use the latest technologies and apply advanced business practices to speed our customers’ delivery of important therapies to patients.